djdrysdale/digital-garden/notes/¶ Pyramid Principle.md

 ---
-Title: Pyramid Principle
+title: Pyramid Principle
-Date: 2021-02-26
+date: 2021-02-26
-Description: A framework for organizing information popularized by Barbara Minto
+description: A framework for organizing information popularized by Barbara Minto
-Tags: concept
+tags: concept
 ---

 The Pyramid Principle, popularized by McKinsey's Barbara Minto, is a framework for organizing information.